 Yurick: Yes—I’m working on two things that may intersect.
 One is a kind of biography that I call Revenge.
 What I realized, in a certain way—partly because I grew up in the Depression under bad circumstances, and now I see those same circumstances coming back again—I realized at a certain point that my novels Fertig and The Bag were revenge novels.
 That was a theme that was not clearly in my mind at the time, but that came into my consciousness relatively recently.

 Revenge begins with trying to pick a starting point—to impose a starting point—because wherever you begin, there is no ultimate beginning.
 Someone did something to someone else, in reaction to something that came before that, and so on and so forth.
 You start in the middle of things, and choose a starting point.
-It’s like a lot of the things we say about The Iliad, for instance, or Medea’s race.
-They start in the middle of things.
+It’s like a lot of the things we say about The Iliad, for instance.
+They start in the middle of things, in medias res.

 There was an essay I wrote for The Nation on Truman Capote’s In Cold Blood, in which I panned the novel.
 But what I realized, even at the time I was writing it, was that, in a certain way, the story in that book—the true story it was based on—wasn’t just a random killing.
 It was a revenge killing.
 It was about two people who are, in a sense, dispossessed.
 But the person who got killed—not the family so much, but the farmer himself, Clutter—was no ordinary guy.
 He was no ordinary farmer, but a well-to-do guy with 3,000 acres and some cattle and maybe an oil-pumping system.
 He was important.
 He’d worked in government and he’d worked as a county agent.
 I won’t go into the history of the county agents and their ultimate role in making agribusiness as we know it today.
 But he was important enough in 1954 to have been interviewed about a kind of global crisis in agriculture in the magazine section of the New York Times.